exratione/thywill/doc/serverSetup.md

 Set Up a Thywill Application to Run as a Service
 ------------------------------------------------

-To set up an application as a service, follow the instructions in the readme file contained in the application's service directory.
-The service directory will typically contain the following items:
+To set up an application as a service, follow the instructions in /doc/applicationServiceSetup.md.
+An applications's service directory will typically contain the following items:

   * Start Node.js script
   * Shutdown preparation Node.js script
   * Service scripts that will have to be copied /etc/init.d or /etc/init
-  * Default configuration JSON file
+  * Default configuration Javascript file
-  * Readme file containing setup instructions

 The service script files contain paths to various files in the Thywill directories.
 These will only be correct if Node.js is installed as described in